 You should check for your coil threads once a month.

-intercourse or use condoms and make an appointment to attend the clinic or see your GP to have the
+- make an appointment at the clinic or see your GP to have the device checked.

-Was your Mirena IUS fitted after your 45th birthday?
+Was your Levosert/Benilexa/Mirena IUS fitted after your 45th birthday?

-If you are using it for contraception it can stay in until your 56th birthday.
+If you’re using it for contraception it can stay in until your 56th birthday.

-We do not arrange any formal follow up but if you have any concerns regarding your coil,
+We do not arrange any formal follow up but if you have any concerns about your coil,

 please visit any of our clinics.

-If you are aged 25 or over, make sure you have regular cervical smears, as part of the National
+If you’re aged 25 or over, make sure you have regular cervical smears as part of the National

 Cervical Screening Programme.

-Have regular sexual health checks, as you should, whether or not a coil has been fitted.
+Have regular sexual health checks whether or not you have a coil.

 For more information